Skip to main content

 Connect Tableau Desktop to your data.world dataset

-1. In Tableau Desktop, find Connect to a server > Other Databases (ODBC).
+1. In Tableau Desktop, select Connect to a server > Other Databases (ODBC).
+If you do not see this option, click More under To a Server in the left-side Connect panel.

 kb-howto_tableaupostgresproxy-winos-tableaudesktop-image12.png

-2. The Other Databases (ODBC) modal window appears.
-Choose the PostgreSQL ODBC User Data Source you just created, then click Connect.
+2. In the Other Databases (ODBC) window, select the PostgreSQL ODBC User Data Source you created earlier from the DSN dropdown.

 kb-howto_tableaupostgresproxy-winos-tableaudesktop-image14.png